 3. Claim work related Car Expenses

-People who use their personal car for work-related reasons, apart from driving to and from work, can usually claim fuel and maintenance costs as a tax deduction.
-As of 2016, these claiming methods have changed – you can either use a 12 week logbook (which generates numbers you can re-use for 5 years!) or the cents per kilometre method.
+If you are required to use your personal car for work-related reasons, apart from driving to and from work, you can usually claim fuel and maintenance costs as a tax deduction.
+There are now just two methods for calculating this deduction – you can either use a 12 week logbook (which generates numbers you can re-use for 5 years!) or the cents per kilometre method.

 The ATO defines work-related kilometres as kilometres travelled in your car while you are earning your income.
 To be eligible, you must be the owner of the car and your travel must be part of your working day – e.g driving between offices, special trips to the post office or bank (not including stop-offs on the way home) or moving from one job site to another.
 Remember, you cannot claim trips between work and home unless you’re carrying heavy equipment for work, or transporting heavy tools required to do your job.